 In their analysis of the pros and cons of the 4p1000 Initiative, Rumpel et al. (2019) highlighted how local conditions, and above all pedoclimate, land use and management practices, may hamper reaching the targeted SOC stock gain.
-The same authors also indicated that the levels of SOC inputs, soil-inherent pedologic characteristics and state of soil development are the major factors affecting the SOC stock potential of each single soil.
-It is well known that this potential is the result of a new steady state reached by a soil when management practices aimed at increasing SOC stock are being applied.
+The same authors also indicated that the levels of SOC inputs, soil-inherent pedologic characteristics and the state of soil development are the major factors affecting the SOC stock potential of each single soil.
+It is well known that this potential is the result of a new steady state reached by a soil when management practices aimed at increasing SOC stocks are being applied.
 The level of this new equilibrium conditions varies widely upon different soil and climatic conditions.
-Normally, this process takes decades, with differences among soils and climates, and implies a decreasing trend of the SOC sequestration rate, meaning that long term observations are needed to substantiate SOC storage potential of each single soil-climate combination.
+Normally, this process takes years or even decades, with differences among soils and climates, and implies a decreasing trend of the SOC sequestration rate, meaning that long term observations are needed to substantiate SOC storage potential of each single soil-climate combination (Lal, 2008).

 The Agricultural European Innovation Partnership (EIP-AGRI) was launched in 2012 to contribute to the European Union's strategy 'Europe 2020' for smart, sustainable and inclusive growth (https://ec.europa.eu/eip/agriculture/en/about).
-This strategy sets the strengthening of research and innovation as one of its main objectives and supports a new interactive, multi-actorial approach to innovation.
-Farmers, advisers, researchers, companies, NGOs and other stakeholders are supported by the National and Regional Rural Development Programs (RDPs) to form Operational Groups (OGs) aimed to create innovations by tackling specific practical problems or opening new opportunities.
+This strategy sets the strengthening of research and innovation as one of its main objectives and supports a new interactive, multi-actor approach to innovation.
+Farmers, advisers, researchers, companies, NGOs, and other stakeholders are supported by the National and Regional Rural Development Programs (RDPs) to form Operational Groups (OGs) aimed to create innovations by tackling specific practical problems or opening new opportunities.
 The OG approach makes the best use of different types of knowledge (practical, scientific, technical, organizational, etc.), in an interactive and collaborative way.

-The objective of this paper is to give the rationale for setting new OGs, present inspirational ideas, and show success examples of local adaptations strategies to increase or maintain SOC content in soils under arable farming.
+The objective of this paper is to give the rationale for setting new OGs, present inspirational ideas, and show success examples of local adaptation strategies to increase or maintain SOC content in soils under arable farming in harsh conditions.
 These case studies could facilitate the adoption of innovative practices in other European regions, showing similar environmental constraints.

 2. Diversity of environmental and management conditions in Europe

+In Table 1 we summarized the results of the literature search performed to address the issue of the importance of adapting strategies to increase SOC storage in peculiar local conditions.
+Each management practice has been reported with related results in terms of SOC concentration, SOC storage and SOC storage rate.

+Table 1 - Results from scientific literature and projects dealing with management practices and soil organic carbon (SOC) concentration (g 100 g-1), stock (Mg C ha-1) and storage rate (Mg C ha-1 y-1)

 2.1 Land uses, climates, and soils